NeSanyok/NeSanyok/README.md

 ### A bit about myself
-I am a Nord Anglia Education student, currently halfway through my IGCSE, I am expanding my knowledge in both back-end and front-end development.
-I have experience as a web developer and my final goal is to graduate as a robotics engineer.
+- I am a Nord Anglia Education student, currently halfway through my IGCSE, I am expanding my knowledge in both back-end and front-end development.
+I have experience as a web developer and my goal is to graduate as a robotics engineer.
 - I’m currently learning:
   - *Rust*
   - *Arch linux*
-- I had some experience with frontend development but never really did any *actual* projects.
 - Outside tech, I enjoy playing sum multiplayer crap, listening to my daily mixes and playing on piano from time to time.

 <img width=100% height=500px alt="Unicorn" src="https://c.tenor.com/bH7txqsiZawAAAAd/tenor.gif"/>